 The wavelength λn in the material with refractive index n can be approximated by λn = λ/n.

-Focusing the optical beam on the photoconductive antenna
+Focusing the optical beam on the antenna gap

 The diameter of the beam width 2·w0 at the focus point z = 0 is

 with λ - laser wavelength, fL - focal length of the lens,